mediafinger/rabbitmq_presentation/README.markdown

 Using the broker architecture it can be scaled independently.

-Applications interact with it over lightweight client libraries.
+Applications interact with RabbitMQ over lightweight client libraries.

 ### AMQP